-$^{2}\,$ Sari Nauman, Helle Vogt (eds.), Private/Public in 18th-Century Scandinavia (London, 2022).
+2 Sari Nauman, Helle Vogt (eds.), Private/Public in 18th-Century Scandinavia, London, 2022.

-&lt;sup>3' Natália da Silva Perez (ed.), Privacy and the Private in Early Modern Dutch Contexts (special issue), Tijdschrift voor Sociale en Economische Geschiedenis / Low Countries Journal of Social and Economic History 18 (2021), no. 3.
+3 Natália da Silva Perez (ed.), special issue "Privacy and the Private in Early Modern Dutch Contexts", Tijdschrift voor Sociale en Economische Geschiedenis/Low Countries Journal of Social and Economic History 18 (2021), 3.

-&lt;sup>4 Norbert Elias, The Civilizing Process: Sociogenetic and Psychogenetic Investigations, revised edition, trans.
-Edmund Jephcott (Malden-Oxford 2000 [1939]), 367-368.
-See his specific comments in "Part Two" on human behavior such as "On Behaviour in the Bedroom," 136-140, or "On Blowing One's Nose," 121-125.
+4 Norbert Elias, The Civilizing Process.
+Sociogenetic and Psychogenetic Investigations, revised edition, Edmund Jephcott (trans.)
+(Malden MA, Oxford 2000 [1939]), 367-368.
+See his specific comments in "Part Two" on human behaviour such as "On Behaviour in the Bedroom" 136-140 or "On Blowing One's Nose"121-125.

-&lt;sup>5 Jürgen Habermas, The Structural Transformation of the Public Sphere, trans.
-Thomas Burger, Frederick Lawrence (Cambridge, 1989).

-of the seminal Histoire de la vie privée (A History of Private Life), edited by Philippe Ariès and Georges Duby.
+individual.
+Furthermore, the Reformation gave the same individual the power to interpret the Bible without mediation, bringing about a greater emphasis on the self.
+Jürgen Habermas in his Transformation of the Public Sphere alludes to the fact that the concept of privacy as we know it nowadays was beginning to emerge in the early modern period.
+However, Habermas's focus on the emergence of the public sphere in the second half of the eighteenth century is hardly applicable to the entire early modern period, and lacks historical nuance.
+It is not possible to recount all the literature published in the forty years since the appearance of the seminal Histoire de la vie privée, edited by Philippe Ariès and Georges Duby.
 Of particular importance, however, is the third volume on the early modern period, edited by Roger Chartier, in which a general understanding of how the idea of private became more and more prominent is established.
 This publication was perhaps the most influential of all in highlighting the importance of privacy in historical studies.

-The present volume focuses on both notions of privacy and vie privée ('private life').
+The present volume focuses on both notions of privacy and "vie privée" (private life).
 It is important to note that private life does not equal privacy, as privacy can be applicable to a community, a state, or a group of people, and may have nothing to do with one's personal life.
 Privacy is, however, a term that encompasses private life, as one of the dimensions of the latter.
 One possible source of the concept of privacy, as it emerged in the early modern period, is a form of self-reflection deriving from Protestant practice, which encourages the believer to engage in introspection vis-à-vis God.
-This is demonstrated through the emergence in this period of a variety of egodocuments (diaries, memoirs, etc.) that deal not only with religious self-reflection, but also with daily life in its various aspects, at times reflecting on personal and communal boundaries, such as the access to a certain community or personal well-being in a given setting.
+This is demonstrated through the emergence in this period of a variety of egodocuments (diaries, memoirs, etc.) that deal not only with religious self-reflection, but also with daily life in its various aspects, at times reflecting on personal and communal boundaries, such as the access to a certain a community or personal well-being in a given setting.78